-Dance into Business is designed to be accessible and practical.
+Dance into Business is structured to be accessible and practical.
 It has a Contents listing, Introduction, Chapters, Key Points, Case Studies, Tables and Appendices:

 An Introduction is followed by nineteen chapters covering the following topics:

 Choosing a business structure

 Up and running